Authenticate to dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics

 Find the details

-- The steps to configure and use Azure Active Directory authentication are nearly identical for Azure SQL Database and Azure SQL Data Warehouse.
-Follow the detailed steps in the topic Connecting to SQL Database or SQL Data Warehouse By Using Azure Active Directory Authentication.
+- The steps to configure and use Azure Active Directory authentication are nearly identical for Azure SQL Database and Synapse SQL in Azure Synapse.
+Follow the detailed steps in the topic Connecting to SQL Database or SQL Pool By Using Azure Active Directory Authentication.

 - Create custom database roles and add users to the roles.
 Then grant granular permissions to the roles.
 For more information, see Getting Started with Database Engine Permissions.

-To start querying your data warehouse with Visual Studio and other applications, see Query with Visual Studio.
+To start querying with Visual Studio and other applications, see Query with Visual Studio.